dadams42/GravSphere2/README.md

 and information for setting up the priors.
 You can also change the gravsphere2 file if you e.g. want a different mass model, introduce new parameters etc.

-Andrés Bañares Hernández & Justin Read| 01/08/25
+Andrés Bañares Hernández, Justin Read, & Mariana P Julio| 09/09/25